-To help in the adaptation process the patient can be advised to first use the lenses in a comfortable familiar environment such as in the home.
+in a comfortable tamiliar environment such as in the home.

 Some patients feel that automobile driving performance may not be optimal during the adaptation process.
 This is particularly true when driving at night.
 Before driving a motor vehicle, it may be recommended that the patient be a passenger first to make sure that their vision is satisfactory for operating an automobile.
 During the first several weeks of wear (when adaptation is occurring), it may be advisable for the patient to only drive during optimal driving conditions.
 After adaptation and success with these activities, the patient should be able to drive under other conditions with caution.